joannakl/ossd_s19/syllabus.markdown

 Your grade will be based on:

-* in-class assessments (40%): six in-class mini-exams (~30 minutes) based on assigned readings, completed homework assignments, group work, presentations given in class, etc (the lowest grade out of the six will be dropped to account for any excused or un-excused absences)
+* in-class assessments (40%): several (approximately 6) in-class mini-exams (~30 minutes) based on assigned readings, completed homework assignments, group work, presentations
+given in class, etc (the lowest grade out of the six will be dropped to account for any excused or un-excused absences)
 * contributions (40%): these include contributions to existing open source projects both individual and in groups (details to be discussed at the beginning of the semester)
 * homework (10%): weekly posts (answering homework prompts, reflecting on readings, contributions and activities), and other forms of homework assignments
 * participation (10%): in-class discussions, in-class team work and report-outs

 Grades will be determined using the following scale: